 Meanwhile, you can pretty much tell what kind of Christian you’re dealing with by how they in turn deal with Halloween.
 If they scorn fundagelical nonsense about it, then they’re probably okay.
 Probably.
 If they get wide-eyed and gasp something about Satanism or witches kidnapping kittens to sacrifice, you can safely check out of anything else they have to say.1

 Those second sorts of Christians need Halloween to be a real-deal annual event about ghosts, ghouls, witches, and demons running rampant.
-If none of that’s true, then that casts quite a long pall over their own claims.

 1999-ish: Cas Leaves a Forum.